 Hence, this article will share with you a ready-made code-free method to support Azure video streaming.

 Before moving on, it is important to know that 50% of corporate data is stored in the cloud, and video takes up a huge chunk of this.
 Hence, you are definitely not alone in your struggle!

 Run lines of code, read documentation, do this, do that!
 Why not opt for a ready-made solution that connects with various Azure services including Azure Blob Storage?

 VIDIZMO is an enterprise platform that seamlessly connects with your Azure Blob video cloud storage, and provides a range of features to manage and stream videos through a YouTube-like interface.

-No worries!
 In this blog, we’ll talk about how to solve these issues.
-We discuss what azure blob storage is along with the access tiers, the whole process of streaming videos from Azure Blob Storage with a solution to directly stream videos through blob storage.
+We discuss what Azure blob storage is along with the access tiers, the whole process of streaming videos from Azure Blob Storage with a solution to directly stream videos through blob storage.
 What solution you may ask? well - it’s VIDIZMO!

-We also discuss on how you can benefit from VIDIZMO's pre-packaged solution.
+VIDIZMO, a pre-packaged solution!
 Just upload your videos on its YouTube-like video platform, and they will be stored in your Azure blob storage.
-Your users can readily play them on any browser just as they do on YouTube.
+Your users can readily play them on any browser, just as they do on YouTube.
 Here is a small demo below: